anabaei/Javascript/aws.md

 - If functions are more complex we can use `Step Function` (state machine) to orchestrate workflow which can handle nested workflow logic, errors and retries
 - But if you want to coordinate state changes across multiple services, you can use `Amazon EventBridge`.
 - `Fan out` If service published messages to multiple endpoints, SQS, HTTPs you can use.
 It replicas data to different services.
-- prevent duplicate, loss inconsistent data in lambda, you can add `item potent function` logic to lambda to reduce unnecessary API calls, code processing time, throttle and latency
+- Prevent duplicate, loss inconsistent data in lambda, you can add `item potent function` logic to lambda to reduce unnecessary API calls, code processing time, throttle and latency

+* `Questions` If you are builing a docker app using ECS,  and need to allow containers to access ports on the host container instance to send and recieve traffic using port mapping, which component of ECS should you confifure to implement this task ?
+* The container agent
+* The task defination
+* Agent
+* Container instance

+* Learn how to use `AWS SDK` to reduce
+* `Question`: Imagine your organization migrating to aws.
+You are responsible to build new serverless architecture that share memory and timeouts between resources such as Lambda, API Gateway and DynamoDB and deploy resources into single versional application.
+  * Which service you use?
+    * CloudFormation
+    * OpsWorks
+    * Elastic Beanstalk
+    * SAM

+##### Exponential backoff
+* This is a method to not retry immediately, it expontially increase the interval time of retrieving to avoid overloading our network using `jitter`

+#### Testing
+* What services we can use for testing
+* `aws sam`, `code pipeline`, `cloudformation`
+*

 </details>